Joseph Kwame Kumah

-Joseph Kwame Kumah (born 24 January 1974) is a Ghanaian politician who currently serves as the Member of the Parliament of Ghana for the Kintampo North Constituency.
+Joseph Kwame Kumah (born 24 January 1974) is a Ghanaian politician who currently serves as the Member of the Parliament of Ghana for the Kintampo North constituency.

 Early life and education

-Kumah was born on 24 January 1974 and hails from Sugliboi in the Bono East Region of Ghana.
-He had his primary education in 1985.
-He also had his 'O' Level and 'A' Level education in 1991 and 1993 respectively.
-He further had his bachelor's degree in education in 1999.
-In 2010, he graduated with a post graduate certificate in Public Administration.
-He further had his Master of Arts degree in Local Government Administration and Organization from the Institute of Local Government Studies.
+Kumah was born on 24 January 1974 and is Sugliboi in the Bono East Region of Ghana.
+He achieved a bachelor's degree in education in 1999.
+In 2010, he graduated with a postgraduate certificate in Public Administration.
+He later received a Master of Arts degree in Local Government Administration and Organization from the Institute of Local Government Studies.

 Career

 Kumah was a house master at the Ghana Education Service.

 Political career

 Kumah is a member of the National Democratic Congress.
-He was elected as the member of parliament for Kintampo North Constituency in the Bono East Region of Ghana in the 2020 Ghanaian general elections.
-He won with 33,460 votes making 62.98% of the total votes cast whiles the NPP parliamentary candidate Micheal Sarkodie Baffoe had 16,499 votes making 31.05% of the total votes cast and an Independent candidate Francis Akwasi Owusu Boateng had 0 votes.
+He was elected as the Member of Parliament for Kintampo North in the 2020 Ghanaian general election.
+He won with 33,460 votes (62.98% of the votes cast).
+The NPP candidate, Micheal Sarkodie Baffoe, came second with 16,499 (31.05%).